 A full day at leisure for your own discoveries.
 Consider an optional visit to a local vineyard and sample some of the prize vintages, or maybe take a thrilling jetboat ride on the Dart River.
 Your Tour Director will have suggestions to help you plan your day to explore, shop, and enjoy optional activities.
-This evening, CRUISE across Lake Wakatipu aboard the vintage TSS Earnslaw steamship, and take in views of the rugged Southern Alps.
-Stop at Walter Peak High Country Farm for DINNER and a FARM DEMONSTRATION that provides a glimpse of life on the farm.
+This evening, take a scenic GONDOLA RIDE to the top of Bob’s Peak where you’ll enjoy a delicious dinner and breathtaking views of Queenstown, Lake Wakatipu, and the Remarkable Mountains.
+Make sure to have your camera ready for fantastic photo opportunities.
 (B,D)Day 9:QUEENSTOWN–MELBOURNE, AUSTRALIA.

 This morning, board your flight across the Tasman Sea to Melbourne.
 (B)Day 10:MELBOURNE.